 |Valuation Approach: Historical P/E Ratio|

 For a highly profitable and growing business like this, it is not impossible for BWL to command a P/E ratio of between 10x to 20x.
-As tabulated below on the possible valuations, based on multiple ranges and adding its net cash per share of $0.67, the company is worth in the estimated range of between $3.18 to $5.69.
+As tabulated below, based on multiple ranges and adding its net cash per share of $0.67, the company is worth in the estimated range of between $3.18 to $5.69.

 (Figure 3: Author’s Own Calculations)